-I am an Associate Professor and Chair of the Department of Ethnic Studies at the University of Colorado Boulder, where I teach classes on social movements, Asian American history and culture, comparative ethnic studies, and sports.
+I am an Associate Professor of Ethnic Studies at the University of Colorado Boulder, where I teach classes on social movements, Asian American history and culture, comparative ethnic studies, and sports.
+Currently, I serve as a faculty associate in the Office of Faculty Affairs, addressing the issue of "Inclusive Excellence" from faculty perspectives.
 Having studied and taught at several colleges and universities across the U.S., I am pleased to call CU my home.
 Boulder is a spectacular setting in which to write, teach, learn, and live.
-Currently, I am a member of the Board of Directors of the Association of Asian American Studies.
-I also serve on the editorial boards of the Justice, Power, and Politics Series published by the University of North Carolina Press and the Journal of Civil and Human Rights Studies, published by the University of Illinois Press.
+I have served as a member of the Board of Directors of the Association of Asian American Studies and currently sit on the editorial boards of the Justice, Power, and Politics Series published by the University of North Carolina Press and the Journal of Civil and Human Rights Studies, published by the University of Illinois Press.

 On the personal side of things, I am an avid snowboarder and eager, even if unskilled, golfer.
 I enjoy reading and writing, watching movies and television (especially sports), hiking, and the proverbial spending time with my family.
 I'm also a rabid fan of University of Michigan football and basketball - Go Blue!